HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 Some files may be hosted by an external DRS repository and are not available for import to the repository.
 In these cases, the ``drs_uri`` property may be provided in the file descriptor to indicate this to the importer.
-A descriptors with this property set will cause a ``null`` value in the ``file_id`` column of the ``…_file`` table row for the data file referenced in the descriptor, in any TDR snapshot containing the data file. [#]_,
+A descriptor with this property set will cause a ``null`` value in the ``file_id`` column of the ``…_file`` table row for the data file referenced in the descriptor, in any TDR snapshot containing the data file. [#]_,